Authentication

 - The user object with the user's profile and contact methods

-- A session token for authenticating subsequent requests
+- A session token for authenticating later requests

-- The session token's expiration time (defaults to 365 days)
+- The session token's expiry (defaults to 365 days)

 Forte automatically sets a Forte-User-Session-Token cookie on the response.
-Your application can use either the cookie or the session token from the response body to authenticate subsequent requests.
+Your app can use either the cookie or the session token from the response body to authenticate later requests.

 Forte supports Google reCAPTCHA v3 for automatic bot protection on your project's authentication endpoints.
 When configured, Forte validates a reCAPTCHA token on every sign-up and login request, rejecting requests that appear to come from bots or automated scripts.